JustinStitt/HackerRank/README.md

-# juliaHackerRank
+# Hacker Rank Solutions
-Collection of HackerRank problem solutions in Julia
+Collection of HackerRank problem solutions in various languages -- mainly Julia since I'm trying to learn it.